Matt0550/EurostreamingAPI-scraping/README.md

 ## Public instance of the API
-Unfortunately, I can't provide a public instance of the API because scraping is not a good practice and it's illegal in some cases.
-You can host your own instance of the API using the instructions below.
+Currently, I’m unable to provide a public instance of the API because web scraping is not permitted by the Eurostreaming website and is considered unethical.
+To avoid any potential issues or conflicts, I’ve decided not to make the bot publicly accessible.
+I apologize for any inconvenience this may cause and appreciate your understanding.

 ## Environment Variables (docker)
 | Variable | Description | Default |